tdwg/website/conferences/2024/sessions/index.md

 Since its debut at SPNHC 2009, DemoCamp has provided a venue for developers, biodiversity informaticians, digitization managers, and collection managers to convene and share innovative approaches for the use of technology to enhance the management and use of natural history collections.
 Presentations demonstrate the use of software, tools, services, and workflows that enhance capacity, use global standards, and extend the accessibility and quality of information.

 The format of DemoCamp dictates that presentations must be “live, without a net” and forbids the use of slideshows.
 Each presenter is allotted time for demonstrating the technology as well as questions from the audience.
 This format ensures that only functional technology is presented.

-### LTNG01 Digitization Coordination

-Session Type: Lightning Talks; Open to abstract submissions<br />
-Conference Track:  SPNHC<br />
-Organizers:  **Alyson Wilkins, Kira sobers, Gary Motz**

-**Abstract**<br />
-Many larger museums and archives have begun to implement a centralized approach to digitization of the collections by creating Digitization Coordinator positions.
-This new effort has initiated a coordinated vision for digitization which incorporates priorities, workflows, and resources to greatly improve the efficiency and throughput of digitization in collections.
-This effort is gaining more attention as the community recognizes the benefit of creating a more structured cross-disciplinary approach to digitization, allowing for better awareness and resourcing of the digitization needs in collections.
-Throughout a 3 day workshop held at the U.S. National Museum of Natural History in May 2023, it became evident that coordination of digitization efforts within natural history collections is multifaceted with many different stakeholders.
-Collaborations between different institutions and across the globe can significantly strengthen the impact and sharing of knowledge.
-Participants agreed that a community network focused on information and resource sharing amongst people working in digitization coordinator roles or associated efforts was needed.
-The group set goals to create a “Digitization Coordinator Network” (DigiCoordNet) to help address these needs in the community.
-This session will highlight what has been accomplished to date by this coordinated effort and provide a focal point for community engagement with job descriptions, described skillsets and resources for digitization coordinators, and success stories that detail the efforts undertaken by several institutions that have appointed centralized leadership across disciplinary siloes within and among institutions.

 ### LTNG02 Diversity and Commonalities of AI Applications to Biodiversity Issues and Data